-A strong response will demonstrate how your organisation will identify, engage and collaborate with mental health consumers, and other relevant stakeholders, to ensure the effective delivery of the grant objectives and outcomes.
+A strong response will demonstrate how your organisation will identify, engage and collaborate with mental health carers, families and kin, and other relevant stakeholders, to ensure the effective delivery of the grant objectives and outcomes.
 You should also demonstrate how your organisation will identify gaps in knowledge and seek to address these gaps, and demonstrate an understanding of possible challenges in setting up an effective and sustainable consumer peak body and how you might intend to address these challenges.